salyu9/Untitled.ConfigDataBuilder/README.md

 ### Recompile & auto reimport & play mode reload

 When source files are edited and saved, Untitled Config Builder will try to reimport source files and export config data.
-You needn't do anything if the construction is not changed.
-If editor is in play mode, config data will also be reloaded automatically, call to `AllConfigs()` and `From<Key>()` methods will reflect new changes.
+You needn't do anything if the config class structural is not changed.
+If editor is in play mode, config data will also be reloaded automatically, call to `AllConfigs()` and `FromKey()` methods will reflect new changes.
 But config class instances won't change after acquired.

-If config construction has changed, reimporting procedure will fail with a warning reported: "Config dll types mismatch.
+If config class structural has changed, reimporting procedure will fail with a warning reported: "Config dll types mismatch.
 Rebuilding config required."
 In this case, you should use menu "Tools > Config Data > Rebuild Config" to rebuild config assembly and reimport config data.

 You can force rebuild all via "Tools > Config Data > Force rebuild Config".
 You can also reimport data manually using "Tools > Config Data > Reimport data".